sszxc/RAS-SES-598-Space-Robotics-and-AI/assignments/first_order_boustrophedon_navigator/README.md

 - Challenges and solutions:
 1. I have never use ros2 before, so need to spend time to become familiar with the development and tools of ros2, especially the differences from ros1.
+2. Failed to find the correct way to add a custom message type (although implemented the basic structure for message publishing), maybe something wrong with the Python import path and CMake dependencies.